 7.4 Allocating and Updating an HDD and a DR entry

 An HDD entry is allocated when a block is both a cache and an HDD miss.
-The different scenarios for allocating an HDD entry are the following:
+There are two different scenarios for allocating an HDD entry:

 1. Cache miss, DR miss, HDD miss: